imeos/limpid/README.md

 - Safari 5.0
 - Webkit Nightly builds (so derivates, like Chrome, etc. should be ok too)
 - Firefox 4.0 and (with some CSS-awesomeness missing) Firefox &gt; 3.5
-- Internet Explorer 7 & 8
+- Internet Explorer 7 and 8